GuidodiPasquo/AeroVECTOR/README.md

 - The effective launch rod length is the length at which the rocket can pitch somewhat freely.
 - Angle of the launch rod.
 - The *Motor Misalignment* sets the motor at an angle (mainly for active fin control).
-- The roughness applies to the body and fins, therefore, a little tuning might be required to get the performances right.
+- The roughness applies to all the components of the body and fins, therefore, a little tuning might be required to get the performances right.

 **Please do not leave blank entries**